What legitimacy does emlyon business school and Mines Saint Etienne have on the subject and as “the right place to be”?

 Relationships with companies in the context of tailor-made educational activities are also opportunities to monitor sectoral developments: emlyon business school has developed bespoke courses with originator and generic pharmaceutical laboratories (Arrow Generics, Bristol Myer Squibb, etc.), medical analysis laboratory groups (CERBA) AND medical device manufacturers (Stryker).

-How is this Master of Science distinct or different from other Health Management masters or programs with big data?
+How is this Master of Science distinct or different from other Health Management programs with big data?

 Data are everywhere, and engineers will need to go beyond traditional techniques and skills while managers need to grasp the effects and potential of artificial intelligence.
 Different profiles will have to collaborate within firms and organizations in order to implement transformations, develop new added value and build the future with ethics, knowledge and efficiency.